 We have made every effort to make MyWasteApp as helpful and useful as we can to help you find sites who can accept your wastes.
 During our initial launch phase, we have responded to feedback to improve our app.
 We’re now at the ‘beta’ release phase and whilst we’ve resolved as many of these problems as we can, as MyWasteApp is an entirely new application, we’re expecting to need to make further improvements.
 This is why we’ve launched a ‘beta’ version and we would greatly appreciate it if you can work with us by providing feedback so we can improve the MyWasteApp: jane@MyWasteApp.co.uk.
 We’ve provided answers to some questions below where we are expecting problems with the app:

 MyWasteApp was developed to help answer questions like 'Where can I recycle, recover or dispose of my waste?' and 'Which waste sites can accept hazardous waste?' or even to deal with more routine wastes such as food waste, office waste, construction wastes.
 MyWasteApp is a web-based application which comprehensively connects producers of waste with the waste industry.
 MyWasteApp processes information on waste companies and the wastes they’re able to accept, initially based on the waste types they're authorised to take, and translates this information into easy to use search tools to enable users to find waste treatment facilities based on their waste types or by waste activity type.
-The search results are rated based on the quality of the input data sources.
-This will mean that producers of waste will readily be able to source companies who can handle and treat their specific wastes, whilst opening up business growth opportunities for the waste industry.
+Producers of waste will readily be able to source companies who can handle and treat their specific wastes, whilst opening up business growth opportunities for the waste industry.
 Waste companies can sign up to MyWasteApp to promote their site.
-Once registered, and this process involves checking site details, waste processes and waste types, the rating will improve as MyWasteApp has more confidence in the information used in the searches.
-Waste companies will receive an enhanced listing, feature higher up the search results and receive direct enquiries from search tool users.
+Once registered, and this process involves checking site details, waste processes and waste types, their listing will feature at the top of the search results as MyWasteApp has more confidence in the information provided.
+MyWasteApp will show an enhanced listing which will contain contact information and information about their organisation so they can receive direct enquiries from search tool users.

 MyWasteApp was developed by Green Edge Applications Limited which is an online, environmental consultancy owned by Director, Jane Hall, who has over 20 years experience within the waste, industrial and environmental regulatory sectors.
 MyWasteApp was developed to support waste producers by creating easy to use searches to identify authorised waste sites who can recycle, recover or dispose of their wastes.
 It was primarily created to address hazardous or difficult wastes such as chemical industry wastes, however it is also useful for helping to find waste sites for more general waste streams such as waste from construction and demolition sites, food waste and office waste.